-In order to withdraw from a class or classes, the student must prepare and submit an official withdrawal form to the Office of the Registrar, located in the Student Services Center, 531 Frederica St. Student can obtain a withdrawal form from their academic advisor.
+In order to withdraw from a class or classes, the student must prepare and submit an official withdrawal notice in writing to the Office of the Registrar, located in the Student Services Center, 531 Frederica St. On-campus students can obtain a withdrawal form from their academic advisor.
+Online students communicate withdrawal requests via university email to their academic advisor.